 What happens to my data during and after the free trial?

 When you sign up for the free trial with URL Profiler, you enter into a contract with us, for us to provide you with access to the software for the duration of the trial.
 During this period, and for a short time after, we will contact you in order to help you use the software successfully, and support you should you run into any issues.
 Once this period is over, we will not contact you again for any reason.

 We will still however store your personal data, as we need this to help manage the free trial provision.

 A cookie is a small file of letters and numbers that are stored on your browser or the hard drive of your computer.
 Cookies contain information that is transferred to your computer’s hard drive.

 We make use of the following cookies:

 - Necessary cookies.
 These are cookies that are required for the operation of the urlprofiler.com website.

 - Statistics cookies.
-These cookies help us recognise and count the number of visitors and to see how visitors move around the website when they are using it.
+These cookies help us recognize and count the number of visitors and to see how visitors move around the website when they are using it.
 This helps us improve the way the website works, for example, by ensuring that users are finding what they are looking for easily.

 Please note that we do not set any cookies or collect any data through cookies for marketing purposes.

 Please note that third parties (e.g. Google Analytics) also set cookies, over which we have limited control.
 These cookies are only used for analytical purposes, to help us understand how visitors interact with websites by collecting and reporting information anonymously.
 No personally identifiable data is sent to third parties via cookies.